 When women are facing the news of early menopause, the psychological consequences can be very difficult if they want to have a child.
 There are, however, treatments that increase the possibility of pregnancy in such cases.
 If the menopause is artificial (e.g., after chemotherapy or radiotherapy), it is possible to take the eggs before the operation and freeze them.
 This technique is called egg vitrification.
 It is also possible to use an egg donor, which will be fertilized from the sperm of the husband or another donor with IVF.
 The eggs will then be implanted in the uterus of the post-menopausal patient, who is being prepared for pregnancy through hormonal stimulation that reproduces the menstrual cycle.

 At Medimall IVF Clinic we offer egg donation, which is permitted by law.
 The donors must be anonymous and offer their eggs voluntarily, for altruistic reasons.
 According to the law, donors must be between 18 and 35 years old and are selected with strict medical criteria after specialized tests.
-Due to the circumstances caused by the Covid-19 virus pandemic, the age limit for egg recipients was increased from 50 to 52 years old, from the moment of the embryo transfer, until the 31st of December 2022 due to the Covid-19 pandemic.
+Due to the circumstances caused by the Covid-19 virus pandemic, the age limit for egg recipients was increased from 50 to 54 years old, according to the new legislation.

 SIGN UP TO THE MEDIMALL